Which U.S. States Are Most Obsessed With Pickleball?

 10Vermont32.3

-Once again, Utah is in a league of its own โ€” with 117.4 competitive players per 100,000 residents, it has more than double the rate of second-place Minnesota.
+For the third time in a row, Utah stands alone — with 117.4 competitive players per 100,000 residents, more than twice the rate of second-place Minnesota.

 Bar chart showing most competitive pickleball states by 4.0+ DUPR per capita